BootstraAI/bootstra-ai/README.md

 ## Bootstra AI Jailbreak for TrollStore and TrollStore 2

 Bootstra AI Jailbreak extends the capabilities of TrollStore, a remarkable utility that empowers users to permanently sign and install any .ipa or .tipa file as an app on their iPhones or iPads.
-With the support of Bootstra AI Jailbreak, TrollStore offers a seamless experience for iOS customization.
+With the support of Bootstra AI Jailbreak TrollStore AppsStore offers a seamless experience for iOS customization.

 - **Perma-Signing**: Install apps directly from .ipa files, ensuring they remain signed indefinitely.
 - **Entitlement Flexibility**: Customize your apps extensively by leveraging a wide range of entitlements.